Tom Cosgrove (baseball): Chicago Cubs

 On April 10, 2025, Cosgrove was traded to the Chicago Cubs in exchange for cash considerations; he was subsequently optioned to the Triple-A Iowa Cubs.
 In two appearances for Chicago, he recorded a 2.25 ERA with three strikeouts over four innings of work.
 Cosgrove was designated for assignment by the Cubs on August 31.
 He cleared waivers and was sent outright to Triple-A Iowa on September 3.
-He elected free agency on November 6.
+Cosgrove elected free agency following the season on November 6.

+Houston Astros

+On January 29, 2026, Cosgrove signed a minor league contract with the Houston Astros.
+Cosgrove made 29 appearances for the Triple–A Sugar Land Space Cowboys, compiling a 2–1 record and 4.30 ERA with 29 strikeouts across 29 1/3 innings pitched.

+Washington Nationals

+On July 3, 2026, The Washington Nationals acquired Cosgrove from the Astros in exchange for cash considerations.
+They promoted him to the major league roster on July 10, after just one appearance with the Triple–A Rochester Red Wings.
+He was designated for assignment on September 2.
+Cosgrove cleared waivers and was sent outright to Rochester on September 4.